Get Approved for up to $35,000 in 3 minutes

 • Transfers of life-lease from a non-profit or charity (certain situations only)

-Other than this and the first time home buyer rebate, land transfer taxes are not optional.
-They apply to all purchases of properties but it is important to remember that only the buyer pays land transfer taxes, not the seller.
+Other than this and the first-time home buyer rebate, land transfer taxes are not optional.
+They apply to all property purchases, but it is important to remember that only the buyer pays land transfer taxes, not the seller.

 Online Loans from 9.99%*